 Whatever the language in question, there are four key skills involved in its use, typically acquired in the following order: listening, speaking, reading and writing.

 In the context of language proficiency, listening is the ability to fully understand what is being said.
-This is often more complex with a second language, as there are nuances, speech patterns and cultural specific terminology the non-native speaker is not accustomed to.
+This is often more complex with a second language, as there are nuances, speech patterns and culturally specific terminology the non-native speaker is not accustomed to.

 The skill of listening is important in customer and client-facing roles where the employee will need to converse one on one - either in person, over the phone or through a video call.
 It's also crucial for anyone that needs to attend meetings, presentations or conferences delivered in their second language.